-Whenever I officiate a wedding, I tell the groom to scoot over into the aisle.
-He doesn't want to miss his bride.
-I tell him she'll never look as pretty as on her wedding day.
-I've met some ugly women but never an ugly bride.
+When I officiate a wedding, I tell the groom to scoot out into the middle of the aisle so he can get a good view of his bride.
+She'll never look as pretty as on her wedding day.
+I've met some ugly women, but never an ugly bride.
 All brides are gorgeous.
 And this will be our reaction to heaven.
-It'll dwarf all our expectations.
+It'll dwarf all of our expectations.

 Don't ever think you'll be homesick for Earth.
 Heaven will be infinitely greater.
 It's true this world is an awe-inspiring place.
 There are vistas so beautiful they take your breath away.
 But Jesus created this planet in just six days.
-Imagine what He's created given 2000 years!
+Imagine what He's creating given 2000 years!

-A voice sounds in verse 3, "Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
+In verse 3 a voice sounds, "Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God."
-You've heard of the streets of gold and pearly gates - but heaven's chief attraction is God!
+You've heard of streets of gold and pearly gates... heaven's chief attraction will be God!

-It's Jesus that'll make Heaven so heavenly!
+It's His Son Jesus that makes Heaven so heavenly!

-And heaven's quality of life, verse 4, "And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
+And here's life in heaven, verse 4, "And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away."

-In the Millennial Kingdom, death will be rare, yet still exist.
+In the Millennial Kingdom death will be rare, yet still exist.
 Here though, death is done.
-In the eternal state, there're no undertakers or gravediggers or cemeteries!
+In the eternal state, there're no undertakers, gravediggers, or cemeteries!